jetbrains-academy/kotlin-onboarding-introduction/Introduction/LastPush/Helpers/task.md

 The **tests** of this step will be aimed at checking the following _two_ functions:
 - `fillPatternRow`, which accepts a `patternRow` (one line from the pattern) and `patternWidth` and adds the row `separator` to extend the line to the `patternWidth` size.
+  Please, throw an `IllegalStateException` if `patternRow.length > patternWidth`.

 - `getPatternHeight`, which accepts a `pattern` and calculates its height.